waa/mtx-changer-python/README.md

 I:43:E
 I:44:E
 ```
-- The listall command does not care about the slot, drive device, nor drive index, but they must be present.
+The listall command does not use the slot, drive device, nor drive index (X, Y, Z), but they must be present.

-The load and unload commands do not log anything except on error, which will be printed in the joblog by the SD.
-On successful load/unload of a tape from a slot to a drive, the script simply exits with return code 0:
+- `load` and `unload` commands do not log anything except on error, which will be printed in the joblog by the SD.
+On successful load/unload of a tape from a slot to/from a drive, the script simply exits with return code 0, else the return code is 1.

+In this example, we load a tape from slot 30 into drive 1 and then unload it:
 ```
 # ./mtx-changer-python.py /root/chgr80 load 30 /dev/tape/by-id/scsi-350223344ab001000-nst 1
 # echo $?
 0

+# ./mtx-changer-python.py /root/chgr80 unload 30 /dev/tape/by-id/scsi-350223344ab001000-nst 1
+# echo $?
+0
 ```

-The loaded command will return the slot that is loaded in the drive, or zero (0) if the drive is empty:
+- `loaded` will return the slot of the tape that is loaded in the drive, or zero (0) if the drive is empty.

+Here we see that drive 0 is empty, and drive 1 is loaded with a tape from slot 30:
 ```
 ./mtx-changer-python.py /root/chgr80 loaded X Y 0    # Drive index 0 is empty.
 0